aws-samples/aws-cdk-intro-workshop/workshop/content/40-hit-counter/200-handler.md

 };
 ```

+## Discovering resources at runtime

 You'll notice that this code relies on two environment variables:

  * `HITS_TABLE_NAME` is the name of the DynamoDB table to use for storage.
  * `DOWNSTREAM_FUNCTION_NAME` is the name of the downstream AWS Lambda function.

+Since the actual name of the table and the downstream function will only be
+decided when we deploy our app, we need to wire up these values from our
-We will wire up these variables in the next section.
+construct code.
+We'll do that in the next section.